doclazy/doclazy/README.md

 ### Welcome to my github

-I'm a programming veteran started with x86 assembly on a i386.
-Since then i've seen quite a lot of things and technologies coming and going.
-Currently i'm focused on efficient build infrastructures/devops, test driven development, C++, Python and clean code methodologies.
+I'm a programming veteran started with x86 assembly on an i386.
+Since then, I've seen quite a lot of things and technologies coming and going.
+Currently, I'm focused on efficient build infrastructures/DevOps, IoT, Test Driven Development, C++, Python and Clean Code methodologies.

 <!--
 **doclazy/doclazy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.